wrought/wireless-networking-in-the-developing-world/wndw.md

         the solar demanded energy and the energy available is greatest, we calculate:

--   •The current that the array of panels needs to provide, which will determine the minimum number of panels.
+-   The current that the array of panels needs to provide, which will determine the minimum number of panels.

--   •The necessary energy storage capacity to cover the minimum number of days of autonomy, which will determine the required number of batteries.
+-   The necessary energy storage capacity to cover the minimum number of days of autonomy, which will determine the required number of batteries.

--   •The required electrical characteristics of the regulator.
+-   The required electrical characteristics of the regulator.

--   •The length and the necessary sections of cables for the electrical connections.
+-   The length and the necessary sections of cables for the electrical connections.

 #### Required current in the worst month